Palmr/cart-dumper/Readme.md

 ## To Build

-Get [RGBDS (Rednex Game Boy Development System)](https://github.com/bentley/rgbds) and change the paths in ./compile.bat to point to the RGBDS executables.
-The compile batch file assembles, links and fixes creating a cart-dumper.gb file to use.
+Get [RGBDS (Rednex Game Boy Development System)](https://github.com/bentley/rgbds) and run make.
+The makefile assembles, links and fixes creating a cart-dumper.gb file to use.

 ## To Use